 By spinning an educational message that is fresh & new, I continue to invite others to join me on new adventures on how to enjoy, save, and continue to share with others how to protect our blue planet.
 My future as a professional mermaid has reached great achievements but the potential for my company mission has many more chapters that are about to be written.
 Our belief in dreams coming true can be lived, with each new passion that we pursue!

 With the momentum building from a lifetime of aquatic skills growing and evolving in my life daily… I have found my calling to reach the masses with a message, “Let’s save the oceans before all creatures become mythical.”
 As a mascot for the marine animals who have no voice, I worked hard to entertain those with a positive message on how to save our seas without the negative backlash one usually hears about how depressing and bleak our future could be.
+Becoming a source of inspiration to motivate others to peruse their own passions in life, and help with a good cause close to their heart, that will in turn inspire others.

 What is a professional mermaid for hire?